 Brioche as a loaf is quick to shape.
 I’ve tried several ways, but the picture below shows my current favorite.
 Dividing the dough into four pieces instead of one helps avoid a blow-out on the sides as the bread bakes.

 Sliced brioche makes a sophisticated grilled cheese sandwich or French toast.
-You can also make a killer bread pudding with day-old cubed brioche.
+You can also make a scrumptious bread pudding with day-old cubed brioche bread.

 How to shape a brioche loaf: